XLOOKUP function in Excel - powerful successor of VLOOKUP

 One more amazing feature of XLOOKUP is its ability to return more than one value relating to the same match.
 All is done with the standard syntax and without any extra manipulations!

-From the below table, supposing you want to retrieve all the details pertaining to the salesperson of interest (F2).
-What you need to do is supply a range, not a singe column or row, for the return_array argument:
+From the below table, supposing you want to retrieve all the details pertaining to the salesperson in F2.
+What you need to do is supply a range containing several columns (B2:D7) for the return_array argument:

 =XLOOKUP(F2, A2:A7, B2:D7)

 You enter the formula in the top-left cell of the results range, and Excel automatically spills the results into adjacent blank cells.
-In our case, the return array (B2:D7) includes 3 columns (Date, Item and Amount), and all three values are returned into the range G2:I2.
+In our case, the returned array (G2:I2) consists of 1 row and 3 columns (Date, Item and Amount).
+Looking from another angle, we can say that XLOOKUP returns an entire row of data relating to the lookup value.

 XLOOKUP to return multiple columns

-If you'd rather arrange the results vertically in a column, nest XLOOKUP into the TRANSPOSE function to flip the returned array:
+If you prefer to arrange the results vertically in a column, nest XLOOKUP into the TRANSPOSE function to flip the returned array:

 =TRANSPOSE(XLOOKUP(G1, A2:A7, B2:D7))

-XLOOKUP multiple values and transpose a row to column.
+XLOOKUP to return multiple values in a column.

 =XLOOKUP(F1, A1:D1, A2:D7)